embumila/alx-low_level_programming/0x14-bit_manipulation/README.md

-Set a value of a bit to 1
+set a value for a bit to 0